-In 1955, African-American Rosa Parks sat in a Montgomery, Alabama bus seat designated "for whites only".
+In Montgomery, Alabama in 1955, African-American Rosa Parks refused to give up her seat in the "colored section" to a white passenger, after the "white section" was filled, as was the law at that time.
 She was then arrested for her act of defiance.
 That arrest resulted in demonstrations and a boycott of Montgomery buses by African-Americans that lasted until December 1956.

 Since the boycott was costing downtown stores and white businesses considerable money, negotiations were made to stop the action.
 But it took a Supreme Court ruling in November 1956 that segregation on transportation is unconstitutional to finally integrate the buses.

 This event was also a starting point for the Civil Rights movement of Martin Luther King and others.

 Nikita Khrushchev emerged as a leader in the Soviet Union after the death of dictator Josef Stalin.
 In 1956, he advocated reform and indirectly criticized Stalin and his methods.
 He became the Premier of the Soviet Union from 1958 to 1974.

 Actress Grace Kelly left Hollywood to marry Prince Ranier of Monaco.
 She then attained the title of Princess Grace.